mLightJ/from-zero-to-data-scientist-programmer-/README.md

 Welcome to my learning repository.

-This repo documents my step-by-step journey from learning Python programming to becoming a Data Scientist.
+This repo documents my step-by-step journey from learning Python programming to becoming a Data Scientist/Analyst.

 ## 🚀 Why This Repository Exists